Smartify-Tech/weather-forecast/README.md

-# Simple Univariate Lineer Regression using scikit-learn:
+# Simple Univariate Linear Regression using scikit-learn:
 Predicting Maximum temperature given the minimum temperature

 This project attempts to apply my learning to build a simple linear regression.

-The dataset used for this project is gotten from kaggle: [The dataset contains information on weather conditions recorded on each day at various weather stations around the world.
+The dataset used for this project was downloaded from kaggle: [The dataset contains information on weather conditions recorded on each day at various weather stations around the world.
 Information includes precipitation, snowfall, temperatures, wind speed and whether the day included thunder storms or other poor weather conditions.](https://www.kaggle.com/datasets/smid80/weatherww2)

 Firstly, simple approach was applied which was:
 * cleaning the data